 Exam Tips - Client-Server vs P2P

-This exam tips covers Exam Tips - Client-Server vs P2P within Client-Server vs P2P for GCSE Computer Science.
-Revise Client-Server vs P2P in Networks for GCSE Computer Science with 15 exam-style questions and 18 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 8 of 9 in this topic.
+This exam tips covers Exam Tips - Client-Server vs P2P within Client-Server & Peer-to-Peer for GCSE Computer Science.
+Revise Client-Server & Peer-to-Peer in 3.5 Fundamentals of Computer Networks for GCSE Computer Science with 16 exam-style questions and 18 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 8 of 10 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position